A) Regulations applied to beneficiaries of CNIC training programme calls

 The CNIC Foundation reserves the right to take the legal actions which may derive from failure to comply with the obligations contained in the above stipulations.

-B) Regulations applied to holders of scholarships from external announcements the publication of which does not depend on the CNIC
+B) Regulations applied to holders of funds or contracts from external announcements the publication of which does not depend on the CNIC

-Holders of scholarships from external calls shall be governed:
+Holders of funds or contracts from external calls shall be governed:

-1. By the rules laid down in the corresponding call as established in Article 5.1.f) of Spanish Royal Decree 63/2006, of 27 January, approving the Statute for research personnel in training, by reason of which "As regards the possible rights or research personnel in training to industrial property, this shall be governed by that laid down in the corresponding call, within the framework of Law 11/1986, of 20 March, on Patents, and, where appropriate, of Royal Decree 55/2002, of 18 January, on the exploitation and transfer of inventions made in public research organisations.
+- By the rules laid down in the corresponding call as established in Article 5.1.f) of Spanish Royal Decree 63/2006, of 27 January, approving the Statute for research personnel in training, by reason of which "As regards the possible rights or research personnel in training to industrial property, this shall be governed by that laid down in the corresponding call, within the framework of Law 11/1986, of 20 March, on Patents, and, where appropriate, of Royal Decree 55/2002, of 18 January, on the exploitation and transfer of inventions made in public research organisations.
+In the scope of Law 24/2015, de 24 July, of Patents.

-2. If the call does not consider a specific system for industrial property and none of the aspects indicated in Section A regulate it, the rules laid down in Section A shall apply to all those scholarship holders with the CNIC as the centre to which they are assigned.
-These scholarship holders shall sign a document for individual assignment when they join the centre.
+- If the call does not consider a specific system for industrial property and none of the aspects indicated in Section A regulate it, the rules laid down in Section A shall apply to all those funds or contracts holders with the CNIC as the centre to which they are assigned.
+These funds or contracts holders shall sign a document for individual assignment when they join the centre.